LogicLogic in Rocq

 Qed.

-Conversely, to show that a disjunction holds, it suffices to show that
+Conversely, to show that a disjunction holds, it suffices to show

-side of the disjunction, while the second requires proving the right
+proving the left side of the disjunction, while the second

-side.
+requires proving the right side.
 Here is a trivial use...

 ... and here is a slightly more interesting example requiring both